COLOSTRUM MANAGEMENT

 Amount & timing of colostrum feeding:

-Many dairymen mistakenly believe that the calf should be left on the cow for 12-24 hours.
-Instead, the calf should be removed from the dam at birth and hand-fed colostrum within the first 4 hours.
-Many cows have udders that are too saggy and low-down for the calf to be able to nurse.
+Some dairymen allow the calf to nurse the cow for the first 12-24 hours of its life before separating the calf form the cow.
+Unfortunately, this is not a good practice on today's dairy farms because up to 2/3 of thses calves will not have adequate colostrum antibodies in their blood when tested.
+Instead, the calf should be hand-fed "high-antibody" colostrum (see below) within the first 4 hours of life.
+Many cows have udders that are too pendulous and hang down too low for the calf to be able to nurse properly.
 Other cows may leak colostrum prior to calving, resulting in lesser quality (or no) colostrum available to the calf.
 Also, first and second calf heifers have lower quality colostrum than older cows.
-If left to nurse on their own, up to 2/3 of calves will not have adequate colostrum antibodies in their blood when tested.

 The newborn calf is born with almost no antibodies in the blood.
-Immediately after birth, the calf's intestine is able to absorb antibodies well.
-As soon as anything goes into the digestive tract (mucous, manure, dirt, straw, colostrum, etc.), the cells lining the calf's intestine start to change from rectangular to square cells.
-The square cells are unable to absorb the antibodies .
+Immediately after birth, the calf's intestine is able to absorb antibodies very well.
+As soon as anything enters the digestive tract (mucous, manure, dirt, straw, colostrum, etc.), the shape of the cells lining the calf's intestine starts to change from rectangular to square.
+The square cells are unable to absorb the antibodies.
 This decrease in absorptive capacity occurs rapidly.
 By 9 hours after stimulation, only about 50% of the available antibody is absorbed.
 By 12 hours, only 30% is absorbed.

 Each person administering colostrum needs to be taught the importance of colostrum and how to tube feed a calf that doesn't suckle with an esophageal feeder.
 Esophageal feeders with steel ball ends are preferred.
 Plastic or nylon ball ends can become sharp from the calf's teeth and cause damage to the calf's throat and esopagus.